 - Guest agreements for periods exceeding three months must be signed by the Rector.
-Your host institution submits the prepared guest agreement to Leipzig University’s Department of Finances and Human Resources, which in turn forwards it to the Rector.
+Your host institution submits the prepared guest agreement to Leipzig University’s Department of Human Resources, which in turn forwards it to the Rector.

 - If you wish to give a lecture at our university, you will need to complete a guest lecture agreement.
 It is not possible to combine a guest lecture agreement with a guest agreement.

 To ensure timely processing, please submit your guest agreement to the Department of Human Resources at least four weeks before your planned stay.